Nissan Micra (2017-2022) Review

 Only the priciest Tekna versions come with a leather steering wheel and gearknob, which feels like a major omission given it comes on even the basic versions of some of its rivals.
 The top spec Nissan makes for this with the poshest materials, a fancy BOSE driver headrest speaker system, navigation, and climate control.

-There's an N-Tec special edition that slots into the range between the Acenta and N-Sport.
-It gets a few of the visual upgrades from the latter like black 17-inch alloys, but also adds sat-nav, and rear parking sensors.
+Nissan loves a special edition, and the N-Tec is one worth looking out for.
+It slots into the range between the Acenta and N-Sport.
+It gets a few of the visual upgrades from the latter, like black 17-inch alloys, but also adds sat-nav, and rear parking sensors.

 Ask the heycar experts: common questions